gamesbook/protograf/docs/source/layouts_rectangular.rst

       This example shows how by providing a value for *stop* - the locations stop at sequence number ``26``.

-      This example shows how to easily provide multiple copies of multiple shapes that will be drawn.
-Using the ``[rct1`]*4`` ensures that four copies of the Rectangle are drawn.
-Similarly, using ``+`` adds others to the list of *shapes*; thereby creating the pattern shown of different numbers of colors od green.
       Note that it does not matter how many locations will be used; when all shapes in the list have been processed the cycle will start again with the first.

 ===== ======